 Step 2: Using hairspray as glue

-Now that the grips are of we can use a simple can of hairspray to apply a small film of the stuff to the inside of the grips.
-The big advance of use a can of hairspray is that it’s cheap and applies the glue-like formula quickly and evenly.
+Now that the grips are off we can use a simple can of hairspray to apply a small film of the stuff to the inside of the grips.
+The big advantage of using a can of hairspray is that it’s cheap and applies the glue-like formula quickly and evenly.

 Step 3: Reinstalling the handlebar grips